gadael/gadael.com/source/about/index.md

 * Responsible design for visualisation on all mobile devices
 * On click actions from your gmail account for department managers

+Gadael is distribued under the MIT licence, if you want to install it on your own server or contribute to the project, please go to the [github repository](https://github.com/gadael/gadael).

 ## gadael.com website